Revised Spring 2024

 If a student is involved in any unusual occurrence such as a fall or other mechanical injury, an allergic reaction, an accident in the lab, an exposure to airborne or bloodborne pathogens, an emergency transport, or a clinical event (e.g., medication error, etc.), either on campus, off campus at a university-related activity or at a clinical site, a Student Incident Report Form needs to be completed.

-It is to be completed and digitally approved by the student (when appropriate) and will be electronically routed to a supervising faculty/staff member and QU Student Health Services.
+It is to be completed and digitally approved by the student (when appropriate) and will be electronically routed to a supervising faculty/staff member.
 In addition, if the student is on a clinical rotation, the clinical coordinator (as well as program director and affiliate site preceptor) should be notified about the incident within 24 hours.
 If a student suspects that they will need outside medical treatment as a result of this occurrence, they are encouraged to complete a Student Incident Report Form as soon as possible.

 QU students are expected to continue in their academic and clinical endeavors after an incident or exposure.
-If a health care provider deems the student unfit for work or if a student is required to be on limited light duty/responsibilities, then the student must make every effort to obtain a written note by the health care provider to be documented with Student Health Services and the program director/administrator.
-Once medically cleared by a health care provider, the student is expected to return to academic and clinical duties immediately.
+If a healthcare provider deems the student unfit for work or if a student is required to be on limited light duty/responsibilities, then the student must make every effort to obtain a written note by the healthcare provider to be documented with the program director/administrator.
+Once medically cleared by a healthcare provider, the student is expected to return to academic and clinical duties immediately.
 In regard to a bloodborne pathogen exposure, a quarantine may be needed for the safety of the student and/or public.
 Also, in the event of contracting a bloodborne pathogen infection, they are to refer to their specific department for bloodborne pathogen infections protocols if applicable (refer to student program handbook).

 An Injury Requires Immediate Action!